auth0/docs/articles/quickstart/webapp/laravel/interactive.md

 })->middleware('auth');
 ```

-A quick reference guide of all the SDK's Management API methods is [available here](https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md).
+A quick reference guide of all the SDK's Management API methods is <a href="https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md" target="_blank">available here</a>.

 ## Run the Application